hadwi537/UniGuideOnline/README.md

 Then we assign elastic IPs to the instances using the Elastic IPs tab under Network and Security.
 To do this, simply select `Allocate Elastic IP address` and assign each webserver to different Elastic IPs.

-Now connect to the webservers by following the instructions under $connect to instance$ and run the following sequence of commands.
+Now connect to the webservers by following the instructions under `connect to instance` and run the following sequence of commands.

 *  `sudo yum install git -y` to install git
 * `git clone https://github.com/hadwi537/UniGuideOnline.git` to install the application files (using a private access token if required).